pipersdojo/dojo-band-portal/PROJECT_DOCUMENTATION.md

 ### Key Features
 - Secure, recurring billing via Stripe (monthly or annual plans)
+- **Each subscription tier is a separate Stripe Product.** (Do not use multiple Prices under a single Product for tiers.)
 - Stripe Checkout for new subscriptions (off-site, branded, supports Apple Pay, Google Pay, ACH, etc.)
 - Stripe Customer Portal for managing billing, updating payment methods, viewing invoices, and cancelling
 - Webhook-driven automation for access control and Kajabi revocation